tuanvu171/MobileGen3D/README.md

 # Implementation

 ## Using Colmap to process images/videos
-We provided an example of a real-world scene/content.
+We provided an example of a real-world scene/content at "real-world-scenes/original/woman-512".
 To extract camera poses and other intrinsic camera parameters, we must run Colmap:

 ```
 conda activate nerfstudio